FFTAI/fftai.github.io/docs/demo_app/login.md

 ### 3. Network Icon

-Indicates the connection to the GR-1 is sucessful.
+Indicates the connection to the GR is sucessful.

 ### 4. System Setting Icon